marcelarie/rund/README.md

 ## To Do

+- [ ] Fix .rundir file running in non user shells For example when using pbcopy inside nvim.

 - [ ] Don't run the commands if the `.rundir` file has not been approved by the user.
     - [x] fish
     - [ ] bash